Yep, uncomfortable title. But sadly, these are subjects that I feel we have a responsibility to talk about.

 Everyone struggles with their personal demons.
 Everyone.
 And some people only cope with their demons based on how well other people let them cope.

-When someone knows you hate their autism, you are bringing those demons to life.
-You are giving their demons a name, and you are giving those demons authority.
+When an autistic child knows an adult hates their autism, that adult brings those demons to life.
+They are giving their demons a name, and they are giving those demons authority.

 More than anything, you are saying that the child is right to be fearful and hateful towards a large part of themselves.